neoburger/neoburger.github.io/strategy.md

 In this article:

-- amount of *NEO* is a positive real number instead of a positive integer while *NEO* is a indivisible token.
+- amount of *NEO* is a positive real number instead of a positive integer while *NEO* is an indivisible token;
-- reward coefficients are constants while actually they can be changed by moving candidate's rank up or down.
+- reward coefficients are constants while actually they can be changed by moving candidate's rank up or down; (actually moving candidates into or out from consensus nodes or council members is a dangerous operation for the entire network if the candidates are not prepared well)

 ## The Problem